katia317/CSO/README.md

 ## Self-Direction Assistance (SDA) (55A)
 *__Note__: This service is available to individuals in the Children's Support Waiver and Adult Waiver Programs.
 The acronym SDA is used to describe the service (Self-Direction Assistance) as well as the provider agency staff (Self-Direction Assistant).*
 Self-Direction Assistance is a waiver service provided by a Self-Direction Assistant (SDA).
 Self-Direction Assistance assists the individual, guardian, if applicable, and/or family in arranging for, directing and managing Home Based Support services.
 It also offers practical skills training to enable individuals, guardian, if applicable, and/or families to independently direct and manage Waiver services.
 SDA includes providing information to ensure individuals understand the responsibilities involved with directing their services.
 SDA can assist the Employer of Record (EOR) with the process of timekeeping for PSWs, but they can't replace the responsibility of the EOR.
 In other words, the EOR must complete and sign the timesheets of the individual's PSW(s) and the SDA can review for accuracy and completion, but the SDA can't complete the timesheets on behalf of the EOR.
 Additionally, the SDA can't sign the timesheet in place of the EOR.
 If an SDA provider is also a PSW provider agency, the SDA provider can't provide the same services as the PSW provider agency.
 In this scenario, the SDA should not be assisting the individual, guardian, if applicable, and/or family with arranging for and directing PSW services because the PSW agency is already completing this process.
-SDA is only available to those in the Home-Based Supports and Services (HBS) program and should not duplicate the services provided by the ISC.
+SDA is only available to those in the [Home-Based Support Services (HBS)](#the-home-based-services-hbs) program and should not duplicate the services provided by the ISC.

 SDA is an optional service, meaning individuals, guardians, if applicable, and/or families are not required to purchase this support.
 Provider agency staff fulfilling the role of the SDA are required to be Qualified Intellectual Disability Professionals (QIDPs).
 SDAs do not have a mandated set of services they are required to provide.
 If an individual, guardian, if applicable, and/or family desires or needs the support of an SDA, this must be documented in the Personal Plan, including the amount and frequency of services.
 The details of what SDAs provide to an individual, guardian, if applicable, and/or family must be based on the desired outcomes as well as the needs of the individual reflected in the Personal Plan.
 Services provided and billed must be within the description outlined in XII.
 Waiver Activity and Service Billing Guidance.
 All billable services must be agreed upon by the individual, guardian, if applicable, and/or family, as well as the SDA.